Skip to Main Content

 For those seeking advice on accessing databases, we recommend the following guides:

-Below are some of the key bibliographic databases applicable to the Japanese studies at Oxford.
+Below are some of the key bibliographic and reference databases applicable to the Japanese studies at Oxford.

 Cambridge Histories is the essential reference collection spanning 350 volumes in 10 subject areas.